 What is the Magic Pumpkin?

-The basics of the Magic Pumpkin is that kiddos give their candy to the Magic Pumpkin and the next morning when they wake up the Magic Pumpkin has taken their candy and has left them a gift in return.
+The basics of the Magic Pumpkin is that kiddos give their Halloween candy to the Magic Pumpkin.
+The next morning when they wake up the Magic Pumpkin has taken their candy and has left them a gift in return.
 Sort of like the Tooth Fairy.
+That’s it.
+Super simple.
+You can add a cute little poem to make it even more magical.
+Scroll to the bottom for your free printable.

 I wish I could take credit for this brilliant Halloween hack but surprisingly (to me) this was all my husband’s idea.